covertnine/c9-admin/readme.txt

 7. Style guide landing page template from C9 Blocks plugin with the block editor not set to full screen.

 == Changelog ==

+v1.3.4
+Tested with WordPress 6.4 for compatibility.
+Updated translations.

 v1.3.3
 Backend edits for WordPress 6.1.1 compatibility for the custom admin theme.